-2.7.
-Epidemiological investigations: surveillance and outbreak investigation
+2.7 Epidemiological Investigations: Surveillance and Outbreak Investigation

 Surveillance systems and outbreak investigations within communicable disease are dependent on laboratory results as well as epidemiological investigations.
 Public health microbiologists need to be able to set up and/or manage day to day surveillance systems activities, or evaluate surveillance systems.
-Outbreak investigations represent one of the most exciting and also challenging activities.
-Time constraints, media attention, and the need for adequate methodology place the professional under pressure when the need for rapid action conflicts with the need for accurate and valid investigation and results.
+Outbreak investigations represent one of the most stimulating and also challenging activities.
+Time constraints, media attention, and the need for adequate methodology place the professionals under pressure when the need for rapid action conflicts with the need for accurate and valid investigation and results.